 B2B web design best practices to set your client sites apart

-From the research stage to client handover, a lot goes into B2B web design.
+From the research stage to website handover, a lot goes into B2B web design.
 Here are seven best practices chosen by three expert B2B builders to help you on your way.
 (Related: 8 enterprise website design best practices)

 Create content that delivers the 3 Cs